 EV Infrastructure Funding and Financing for Rural Areas

-Since electric vehicle charging infrastructure can require significant capital investment, grants and loans may be necessary to make EV infrastructure projects feasible for many rural entities.
-A variety of Federal, State, and local funding and financing options can be used for electric vehicle supply equipment (EVSE).
+Since EV charging infrastructure can require significant capital investment, grants and loans may be necessary to make EV infrastructure projects feasible for many rural entities.
+A variety of Federal, State, and local funding and financing options can be used for EV charging infrastructure.